Miller Theater (Philadelphia)

+Miller Theater (formerly the Sam S. Shubert Theatre and then the Merriam Theater) is a theater within the Avenue of the Arts cultural district of the Center City district in Philadelphia, Pennsylvania, United States.

-Miller Theater, originally the Sam S. Shubert Theatre and later, the Merriam Theater, is Philadelphia's most continuous location for touring Broadway shows.
-It is located at 250 South Broad Street within the Avenue of the Arts cultural district of Center City Philadelphia.
-The Theatre was built by The Shubert Organization in 1918.
+It is Philadelphia's most continuous location for touring Broadway shows.
+It is located at 250 South Broad Street.
+The theatre was built by The Shubert Organization in 1918.

 In 1972, the theater came under the ownership of the Academy of Music, and was owned by the University of the Arts.
-In November 2016, it was purchased by the Kimmel Center for the Performing Arts, now The Philadelphia Orchestra and Ensemble Arts, and later renamed the Miller Theater.
+In November 2016, it was purchased by the Kimmel Center for the Performing Arts, now the Philadelphia Orchestra and Ensemble Arts, and later renamed the Miller Theater.

 History

 Lee and J. J. Shubert, theatrical producers, set out to build a theater memorializing their brother, Sam, who had died several years earlier in a railroad accident.
 Two theaters were built, one in Philadelphia and one in New York City.
 The Shubert Theatre in Philadelphia was built in 1918 on the site of the demolished Horticultural Hall that included the reuse of the hall's marble staircase in the theater's interior design.
 The building stands seven stories high with theater on the first level and six floors used for offices and classrooms.
 Herbert J. Krapp is the original architect.
 Additions and renovations were made in 1958.

 In 1986, the stage and sound were modernized, and in 1991, the theatre was renamed and dedicated to John W. Merriam, a local entrepreneur, who was active for many years on the board of directors of the University of the Arts.

 In March 2022, the theater was renamed Miller Theater in honor of Alan B. Miller, a founding board member of the Kimmel Center for the Performing Arts, who donated an undisclosed amount of money toward restorations and upgrades.